SublimeText/LaTeXTools/README.markdown

 By default LaTeXTools assumes you are using Evince (Document Viewer) as your PDF viewer.
 Support is also available for Okular and other viewers that can be run via the command line.
 See the section on [Viewers](#viewers) below for details on how to setup other viewers.

-If you opt to use Evince, which is installed by default on Ubuntu and any distro that provides the Gnome desktop, you don't need to configure anything.
+If you opt to use Evince, which is installed by default on Ubuntu and any distro that provides the Gnome desktop.
+Please note that you will also need to have the Python `dbus` bindings installed for your system version of Python.
+If you use a Gnome desktop, this is likely already installed, but if not, you will need to install it using your distro's package manager.
+In particular, it's been reported not to be installed by Arch Linux by default.
 Backward and forward search Work For Me (TM).
 Hopefully they will work for you, too, but let me know if this is not the case.

 ## General Features